rhyslwells/Data-Archive/content/standardised/Model Observability.md

 ## Why Observability Matters in Machine Learning:

 - **Ensures Reliability**: Observability provides insights into how models behave under different conditions, ensuring that they remain reliable and consistent in their performance.
-- **Prevents Model Drift** ([[Performance drift]]): With observability, teams can detect model drift early, enabling them to retrain or recalibrate the model before performance deteriorates.
+- **Prevents Model Drift** ([[Performance Drift]]): With observability, teams can detect model drift early, enabling them to retrain or recalibrate the model before performance deteriorates.
 - **Improves Accountability**: Particularly in high-stakes applications, having observability in place allows organizations to understand and justify the model’s decisions.
 - **Supports Continuous Monitoring**: Observability is critical in ML systems that operate continuously in production, ensuring they are making accurate and meaningful predictions over time.